-Scrumptious Thanksgiving Rice from Back to the Cutting Board by Christina Pirello is the perfect accompaniment to both a Thanksgiving feast and a Christmas dinner.
+Scrumptious vegan Thanksgiving Rice from Back to the Cutting Board by Christina Pirello is the perfect accompaniment to both your Thanksgiving feast and Christmas dinner.
 It’s also a terrific side for just about any autumn or winter meal.
-It’s gluten-free and oil-free.
+Thanksgiving Rice can be served as a side dish instead of traditional bread-based stuffing, or it can be used to stuff large portobello mushrooms or squash as a main dish.
+This recipe is gluten-free and oil-free.

 I got to know Christina Pirello through her PBS show Christina Cooks.
 I remember discovering it for the first time and feeling super excited that there was actually a vegan cooking show on television.
 Christina’s vibrant personality and abundance of energy shown through as she cooked up deliciously healthy plant-based meals.